CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 Known issues:

-- [ ] UV texturing is bad in pipe's waist, resulting in a flat matte coloration
+- [X] FIXED: UV texturing is bad in pipe's waist, resulting in a flat matte coloration

 # --REMOVED-- MacGregor Emporium